Nathan Fillion

-Nathan Christopher Fillion (born March 27, 1971) is a Canadian and American actor.
+Nathan Fillion (Note: Although the Canadian Encyclopedia lists Fillion's middle name as "Christopher", Fillion states that it not his middle name and that he wants to keep his middle name unknown to the public.) (born March 27, 1971) is a Canadian and American actor.
 He played the leading roles of Captain Malcolm "Mal" Reynolds on Firefly and its film continuation Serenity, and Richard Castle on Castle.
-As of 2018, he stars as Officer John Nolan on The Rookie and is an executive producer on the show as well as its spin-off series, The Rookie: Feds during its run.
+Beginning in 2018, he has starred as Officer John Nolan on The Rookie.
+He is also an executive producer on the show, as well as its spin-off series, The Rookie: Feds.
+He is set to produce an upcoming spin-off, The Rookie: North.

-Fillion has acted in traditionally distributed films like Slither and Trucker, Internet-distributed films like Dr. Horrible's Sing-Along Blog, television soap operas, sitcoms, and theatre.
-His voice is featured in animation and video games, such as the Bungie games Halo 3, Halo 3: ODST, Halo: Reach, Destiny, and Destiny 2, along with the 343 Industries game Halo 5: Guardians, and the television series M.O.D.O.K.
-(2021).
+Fillion has acted in traditionally distributed films such as Slither and Trucker, Internet-distributed films including Dr. Horrible's Sing-Along Blog and James Gunn's PG Porn, television soap operas, sitcoms, and theatre.
+His voice is featured in animation and video games, such as the Bungie games Halo 3, Halo 3: ODST, Halo: Reach, Destiny, and Destiny 2, along with the 343 Industries game Halo 5: Guardians, the television series M.O.D.O.K.
+(2021), and in the DC Universe Animated Original Movies as Hal Jordan / Green Lantern.
+He continued to portray Green Lantern in the DC Universe (DCU), this time as the incarnation of Guy Gardner, starring in the DCU film Superman (2025), and appearing in series Peacemaker (2025) and Lanterns (2026).

 Fillion first gained recognition for his work on One Life to Live in the contract role of Joey Buchanan, for which he was nominated for the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series, as well as for his supporting role as Johnny Donnelly in the sitcom Two Guys and a Girl.

-Fillion received an honorary Doctor of Laws degree on May 30, 2025, from Concordia University of Edmonton.
+Fillion received an honorary doctor of laws degree on May 30, 2025, from Concordia University of Edmonton.

 Early life

 Fillion was born on March 27, 1971, in Edmonton, the younger of two sons of Robert "Bob" Fillion and June "Cookie" Early, both retired English teachers.
 Both sides of his father's family were part of the Quebec diaspora in Fall River, Massachusetts, and his mother had a Norwegian maternal grandfather and a Finnish maternal grandmother.

 Fillion was raised in Edmonton's Mill Woods neighborhood and completed his secondary education in Edmonton, attending Holy Trinity Catholic High School.
-He attended Concordia University College of Alberta, then transferred to the University of Alberta, where he was a member of the Kappa Alpha Society, but did not graduate.
+He attended Concordia University College of Alberta, then transferred to the University of Alberta (where he was a member of the Kappa Alpha Society), but did not graduate.
 He has been a U.S. citizen since 1997.
+Fillion has stated that, though many sources have said that he has been engaged, he has not been.